leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 then a morphism $f : G \to H$ is a **group morphism** if the following two diagrams commute:
 <span style="color:red">**TODO: Add diagrams**</span>

-A group object in the category of varieties is called an *algebraic group*.
+A group object in the category of schemes is called a *group scheme*.
 In other categories of interest, such as the categories of sets/topological spaces/smooth manifolds, group objects recover the notions of a group/topological group/Lie group.